Crisis Team Clinical Specialist

 Night Crisis Service

-There is crisis service provision at night which combines aspects of all 3 services to assess and support people in crisis during night time hours.
+Our crisis service provision at night combines aspects of all 3 services to assess and support people in crisis during night time hours.
 Currently, the expectation is for the post holder to work approximately 2-night shifts per month.

 We have a high rate of positive feedback from our Friends and Family Tests and have a proven track record of current staff career progression.